JasonAllan77/static-site/README.md

 ## Steps to Host with GitHub pages

 - Set up your project
-- 'git init'
+- `git init`
-- 'git add .'
+- `git add .`
-- 'git commit -m "your commit msg"'
+- `git commit -m "your commit msg"`
-- Create arepository on GitHub.com
+- Create a repository on GitHub.com
-- Follow the steps for Upload an exisitng repository
+- Follow the steps for "Upload an exisitng repository"
 - After any signficance changes:
-- git add .
+    - `git add .`
-- git commit -m "Your message"
+    - `git commit -m "Your message"`
+    - `git push`
 - Repository Settings
 - Pages
-- Select Main for Source in Drop Down
+- Select Main for Source in Drop Down List
-- Click Save
+- Click "Save"
 - The URL probably won't work for about 5 minutes
+- Keep refreshing

 Parcel & Vercel